Funding Opportunity

 - up to 2 two-year appointments of Postdoctoral Fellows in International Humanities.

-Fellows first appointed in Fall 2023 will receive salary of $61,500 and $63,907 in their first and second years respectively, standard fellows' benefits, and a $2,000 per year reimbursable research fund.
-The award also provides up to $1,000 per fellow for search costs.
+The award covers salary, standard employee benefits, and a $2,000 per year reimbursable research fund.
+The award also provides up to $1,500 per fellow for search costs.

 Mellon Postdoctoral Fellowships are awarded to departments or combinations of departments/programs emphasizing one of two priorities:

-Postdoctoral Fellowships in International Humanities may also be defined in one of these ways, with the expectation that the search field will include an international dimension.
-In International Humanities searches, the recruitment of fellows from outside North America is encouraged.
+International Humanities Postdoctoral Fellowships may also be defined in one of these ways, with the expectation that the search field will include an international dimension.
+In International Humanities searches, the recruitment of fellows from outside North America is encouraged but not required.

-Mellon Postdoctoral Fellows and Postdoctoral Fellows in International Humanities are scholars who have received their degrees from institutions other than Brown University within the last five years and pursue work in the humanities, the humanistically-oriented social sciences, and new fields with close ties to the humanities.
+Mellon and International Humanities Postdoctoral Fellows are scholars who have received their degrees from institutions other than Brown University within the last five years and pursue work in the humanities, the humanistically-oriented social sciences, and new fields with close ties to the humanities.
 They are appointed to academic departments, where they teach one course per semester.
 They are also affiliated with the Cogut Institute where they participate in a weekly seminar with faculty, graduate, and undergraduate fellows.
-The Institute seeks to provide a stimulating scholarly environment in which to pursue research, develop new interdisciplinary connections, and network with others.
+The institute seeks to provide a stimulating scholarly environment in which to pursue research, develop new interdisciplinary connections, and network with others.
 Fellows join lectures and conferences as appropriate to their research and may play a role in the planning of working groups and events.